ptupitsyn/ptupitsyn.github.io/_posts/2021-09-21-Whats-New-In-Ignite-Net-2.11.md

 * Add `Apache.Ignite.Core.Ignition.Start();` line to the `Main` method
 * `dotnet publish --runtime linux-x64 /p:PublishSingleFile=true /p:IncludeAllContentForSelfExtract=true --self-contained true --output pub` (make sure to fix `runtime` if you are not on Linux, e.g. `win-x64`)

-As a result, there would be a self-contained `ignite-single-file-test` executable file in the `pub` directory which can be copied to any machine and executed there.
+As a result, there is a self-contained `ignite-single-file-test` executable file in the `pub` directory which can be copied to any machine and executed there.
 The only requirement is a compatible JDK.
 This approach simplifies deployments, including modern containerized environments.

 See [Ignite on .NET 5](2020-11-11-Ignite-on-NET-5.md) post for more info on other .NET 5 features.